 Advantages Disadvantages

-Automatic capture of weather data via smartphone sensors [29] Important European calibers missing from the bullet library [28][31]
+Automatic weather data capture via smartphone sensors [29] Important European calibers missing from the bullet library [28][31]

 Free solutions up to 800 meters [29] Frequent crashes and synchronization issues [31]